jake-knerr/cogent/README.md

 Think of HTML/CSS as the language to describe the view.

-#### A component's API is both the API exposed by the object wrapper and the wrapped HTMLElement (view).
-External code cannot use the view's API to read or mutate a component's child nodes.
+#### A component's API is the API exposed by the object wrapper, not the wrapped HTMLElement (view).

+However, external code can use the view's API for read operations and adding listeners, but mutation can only be accomplished through the object wrapper API.

 Child nodes can only be altered by the component that manages them, which is the closest parent component.
 A component may allow external code to mutate its inner child nodes by deliberately exposing mutation methods.